azl397985856/leetcode/thinkings/basic-data-structure-en.md

 ![basic-data-structure-queue-1](../assets/thinkings/basic-data-structure-queue-1.png)

-Talking about the difference or the same TCP connection, HTTP/1.1 allows send multiple HTTP/1.1 requests at the same time.
-In another word, `HTTP/1.0` and `HTTP/1.1`:
+`HTTP/1.0` and `HTTP/1.1`:
 Accoding to `HTTP/1.0` protocal, one TCP connect will be established for each request and be terminated immediately after receiving the corresponding response.
 And the next HTTP request cannot be sent until the response of previous request has been received.
 According to `HTTP/1.1`, each connection is persistent connection by default.
 For the same TCP connection, it is allowed to send multiple `HTTP/1.1` request at the same time.
 In other words, it is unnecessary to send the next request after receiving the response of the previous one.
 This is the solution to the HOL bloking of `HTTP/1.0`.
 And, this is called `pipeline` in `HTTP/1.1`.